atc-net/atc-docs/devops-playbook/02-development-practices.md

 The main purpose of this application is to create and maintain a REST-API service based on an OpenAPI specification file.
 So the consept is the `Design First` approse.

-And the `atc-rest-api-generator` should be categorized as a `Rapid Application Development Tool` for REST-API in .NET/C#.
+The `atc-rest-api-generator` should be categorized as a `Rapid Application Development Tool` for REST-API in .NET/C#.

+The `atc-rest-api-generator` can also create and maintain a clinet part (as Data Contracts) for the REST-API service.
+Today client parts could be used from a client written in `C#` or in `Typescript`.